 Y’all, Pinterest is dangerous to me.
 When I spend more than 30 minutes a day on it, I find myself starting too many new projects.
 That being said, I was inspired by all the people on Pinterest who have “recreated” the BAKERY SIGN similar to the one that Joanna uses on Fixer Upper.
 I wanted one, but didn’t want to pay the $70-$150.
 This is where I decided it was time to create my own DIY VINTAGE BAKERY SIGN

 I was excited about this project, because I had been wanting a vintage wall saying for a while now!

 - sand paper

 - bakery sign printout from a laser printer

 - Mod Podge

-I also covered the top with one coat of Mod Podge as well.
+I also covered the top of the DIY bakery sign with one coat of Mod Podge as well.
 Now for the waiting game.